A Guide to Full-Time RV Living in New Mexico

 Trailer Towing Laws

-New Mexico’s trailer towing laws set size limits for RVs, including a 14-foot maximum height and an 8 feet 6 inches maximum width on most roads and rural interstates.
+New Mexico’s trailer towing laws set size limits for RVs.
+There’s a 14-foot maximum height and an 8-foot-6-inch maximum width on most roads and rural interstates.
 Your motorhome must not exceed 45 feet in total length.
-Trailers can be no more than 40 feet long, and combined vehicle-trailer length cannot exceed 65 feet.
-Triple towing is allowed.
+Trailers can be no more than 40 feet long, and the combined vehicle-trailer length cannot exceed 65 feet.
+Triple towing is allowed under specific conditions, though it’s uncommon.
 Drivers must also install a safety chain, flares or reflective signs, and brakes on any trailer weighing 3,000 pounds or more.

 Boondocking Regulations

-New Mexico allows boondocking on many public lands in the state, including national forests and Bureau of Land Management-controlled properties.
+New Mexico allows boondocking on many public lands, including national forests and Bureau of Land Management-controlled properties.
 Generally, campers are allowed to stay in the same spot for up to 14 days within a 28-day period.
-Once your stay is complete, you must leave to camp elsewhere, at least 25 miles away from your most recent stop.
+Once your stay is complete, you must leave and camp at least 25 miles away from your most recent stop.

 RV Insurance Requirements

-If you’re driving a Class A, Class B, or Class C RV in New Mexico, you must have RV liability insurance that covers bodily injury and property damage.
-RV drivers must carry at least $25,000 bodily injury coverage per person and $50,000 per accident, plus $10,000 coverage per accident for property damage.
-If you have a trailer-type RV, check that your auto or homeowner’s insurance covers your trailer when you’re on the road.
+If you’re driving an RV in New Mexico, you must have RV liability insurance that covers bodily injury and property damage.
+RV drivers must carry at least $25,000 bodily injury coverage per person and $50,000 per accident.
+They’ll also need $10,000 coverage per accident for property damage.
+If you have a trailer-type RV that must be towed, check that your auto or homeowner’s insurance covers your trailer.
 Also, buying a supplementary or comprehensive insurance policy that covers collisions, towing, and damage to or theft or loss of personal property is a good idea.

 Full-Time RVing in Albuquerque

 Living in your RV year-round in Albuquerque can save money on rent, landscaping, property taxes, and other living expenses.
 You also have the freedom to move or travel whenever you like.
 There are several accessible extended-stay campgrounds in the area.
-You can explore the historic adobe buildings in Old Town Albuquerque that date back to 1706 or stop by the San Felipe de Neri Church.
+You can explore the historic adobe buildings in Old Town Albuquerque that date back to 1706.
+You could also stop by the San Felipe de Neri Church.
 If you visit the New Mexico Museum of Natural History and Science, you can park your RV in the lot.

 RVing in Albuquerque FAQs